 So you think you know everything there is to know about writing an IELTS Writing Task 2 essay?
 Check out…

 This quiz includes general facts as well as questions asking which overview or paraphrase is best.
-Writing Task 1 is…
+IELTS Academic Writing Task…

 IELTS Task 1 Writing Questions.

-Here are IELTS task 1 writing questions for you to practice your writing skills.
+Here are IELTS Writing Task 1 questions for you to practice your writing skills.
 Another way to improve your score…

 IELTS General Training Task 1 Sample Answers